 You can also change the preferred IP protocol from GUI.
 To do it, open Control Panel > Network and Internet > Network Connections > Advanced > Advanced Settings.

-Select your network connection and using the green button set the IPv4 protocol above IPv6.
+Select your network connection, and set the IPv4 protocol above IPv6 with the green button.
 You should perform this operation for all available bindings.

 Tip.
 The “Adapters and Bindings” dialog box is missing in the newest Windows 10 and Windows Server 2016/2019.
 Another way to change the default TCP/IP stack from IPv6 to IPv4 on these OSs is through the registry.
 Open the elevated command prompt and run the command:reg.exe add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip6\Parameters /v DisabledComponents /t REG_DWORD /d 0x20 /f

 Or you can change the value of the DisabledComponents to 0x20 via the Regedit.exe GUI.
 This value allows you to prefer an IPv4 protocol over IPv6 by changing entries in the prefix policy table.

 After that, IPv6 Functionality will change to “Prefer IPv4 over IPv6” policies.
 Microsoft recommends using this policy instead of disabling IPv6 on the host.

 - Destination Path Too Long Fix (when Moving/Copying a File) - May 19, 2021

 - Ping Returns IPv6 Address, Ping IPv4? - April 22, 2021